 Individuals Eligible for Registration with the College of Psychologists of BC

-Wise Mind Centre offers support and supervisions to individuals who have obtained their doctoral degree and are in the process of registration with the College of Psychologists of BC.
-All of our former supervisees have stayed on to become associates of the clinic upon registration.
+Wise Mind Centre offers clinical supervision to individuals who have obtained their doctoral degree in clinical/counseling psychology and want to start their registration application with the College of Psychologists of BC.
+All of our former supervisees in this category have stayed on to become associates of the clinic after they become registered with the College.
 Applicants can request to work with registered psychologists at the clinic whose areas of expertise are compatible with their treatment approach and clinical interests.
-Preference is given to those who have obtained their doctoral degree from an accredited graduate program and/or internship.
-We are particularly interested in applicants who have had solid training in evidence-based treatments (e.g., CBT, DBT, ACT, Prolonged Exposure, E/RP for OCD) and are interested in furthering their traning in these treatment approaches.
+Preference is given to those who have obtained their doctoral degree and internship training from an accredited graduate program and/or internship site.
+We are particularly interested in applicants who have had solid training in evidence-based treatments with a behavioral focus (e.g., CBT, DBT, ACT, Prolonged Exposure, E/RP for OCD) and are interested in furthering their training in evidence-based treatment approaches.
 We welcome applicants from diverse backgrounds.
-Please submit a letter of interest and CV to Dr. Debbie Leung (email@example.com).
+Please submit a letter of interest and CV to Dr. Debbie Leung (firstname.lastname@example.org).

-Headed by Dr. Debbie Leung, the Wise Mind Centre is a growing private practice that provides CBT, DBT, mindfulness based treatments (e.g., ACT), and trauma-informed treatments (e.g., prolonged exposure therapy) to adults and adolescents struggling with complex disorders and emotion regulation difficulties.
-We offer a one-year advanced practicum (length negotiable) for Ph.D.-level students who have some prior experience in providing evidence-based clinical assessment and psychological treatments.
+Headed by Dr. Debbie Leung, the Wise Mind Centre is a growing private practice that provides primarily evidence-based treatments to adults and adolescents struggling with complex disorders and emotion regulation difficulties.
+We offer a one-year advanced practicum (length negotiable but a longer term is preferrable) for graduate students with a master degree (or equivalent) and have some prior experience in providing evidence-based clinical assessment and psychological treatments.
 Experience in cognitive-behavioral treatment approach would be an asset.

 This practicum provides supervised training in DBT and other evidence-based cognitive- behavioral treatments for problems such as suicidality, deliberate self-harm, emotion dysregulation, interpersonal difficulties, avoidance behavior, severe anxiety, OCD, substance use problems, shame, and treatment-resistant depression.